-This module introduces students to the various areas of professional digital media practice.
-It critically analyses key theoretical concepts and the different research methods to establish requirements of end users of interactive digital products.
+This module introduces students to the various areas of professional digital media practice, including more emergent technologies, holograms, virtual and augmented reality.
+It critically analyses key theoretical concepts, design and the different appropriate research methods to establish requirements of end users of interactive digital products.
 This module further continues to engage students in user-centred design approaches through different projects.
-The module deepens students understanding of the relationship between theories of human-computer interaction, user-centred design and their practical application.
+The module deepens students' understanding of the relationship between theories of human-computer interaction, user-centred design, user experience design and their practical application.
 Practical exercises, lectures, demonstrations and field trips will aid students in developing practical and analytical skills to produce interactive products.
+This module aims to:

 1. Consider their employability in relation to graduate careers goals, through the development of professional competencies and knowledge through work experience.

 2. Develop and/or increase critical, self-reflective ability and self-efficacy.

 3. Demonstrate theoretical concepts and transferable competencies and deploy them in a practical, problem-solving way.